 - Do things that make you laugh.

-Incorporate Meditation into your Routine
+Incorporate a Meditation Practice into your Routine

 Images from MRI scans show that meditation can positively affect your brain and mental health.
 The relaxation response from meditation helps lower blood pressure and improve your heart rate.
 Meditation teaches mindfulness and how to be in the moment.

-Breathe Chile Meditation Tips:
+Breathe Chile Mindfulness and Meditation Daily Practice Tips:

 - Find a calm, quiet, uncluttered space.